Important: Your application and

 Washington, DC 20016-8001

 Complete the application carefully.
-Please make sure to include your full name (exactly as it appears in the machine-readable section of your passport (check the bottom of your passport page).
+Please make sure to include your full name exactly as it appears in the machine-readable section of your passport (check the bottom of your passport page).
 The first three letters stand for the country of your citizenship.
 Omit those three letters when completing the admission application form.
-Also include your date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you are currently living or studying in the United States.
+Also include your date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you currently live or study in the United States.

 Your Academic Records

-- Your secondary school diploma and academic credentials (examination results and certificates; transcripts for grades 9, 10, 11 and 12; etc.) for
+Your secondary school diploma and academic credentials (examination results and certificates; transcripts for grades 9, 10, 11 and 12; etc.) for

 Advanced Credit for Postsecondary Coursework